reagent-systems/Simple-Agent-Core/README.md

 ## Adding New Commands

-To add a new command:
+SimpleAgent supports adding commands in two ways:

+### 🏠 Local Commands (Development & Custom Tools)

+For developing new tools or adding custom functionality to your local instance:

-1. Create a new folder in the appropriate category directory (or create a new category)
+1. Create a new folder in the appropriate category directory under `commands/` (or create a new category)
 2. Create an `__init__.py` file in the folder
 3. Define your function and its schema in the `__init__.py` file
 4. Register the command using the `register_command` function